juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 }
 ```

-In the end, a Grunt task is simply a function that you register with Grunt.
+As you can see, a task is simply a function that you register with Grunt.

 ```javascript
 module.exports = function(grunt){